Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 I never had more fun in my life.

-There's a particular scene which I think your performance is a masterclass in comedic acting, but it's the scene where you take Tracy to meet the NBC therapist.
+There's a particular scene which I think your performance is a masterclass in comedic acting, but it's the scene where you take Tracy to meet the NBC therapist, and

-And you play like 12 different characters.
-I bust up a ship of rope.
+you play like 12 different characters.
+I bust up a shipper rope.

 And he starts engaging.

-I knew she was a dime stole the moment I laid eyes on her.
+I knew she was a dime store.
+Who were the women I laid eyes on her?
 Dude,

 who had the vision that, like, who knew you were funny?
 Because you're going to do this.
 Like, I'm not funny at all.

 I'm just an actor.
 But, like, was it Lorde?
-Like, did the Lord?
+Like, did Lord?

-I wouldn't do SNL the first time.
+I went and did SNL the first time.
 And what I learned was, unless you're Stallone or Schwarzenegger, where they're going to make up fun of your persona, they're not going to do that.

-You've got to become one of the company and just pull your pants down and make an ass of yourself.
+You got to become one of the company to just pull your pants down and make an ass of yourself.
 Is it more fun?
 No, no, no.

 Oh, yeah, yeah.
 No, I loved SNL because you would never.